 All stock options granted under the Plan will expire within ten years from the date of grant.
+No more than 50,000 options may be granted to an individual employee in any calendar year.
 A stock option is not transferable or assignable by an optionee other than by will, by the laws of descent and distribution, pursuant to a qualified domestic relations order or to certain family members, if permitted under SEC Rule 16b-3 or any successor rule thereto, and each option is exercisable, during his lifetime, only by him or a permitted transferee or assignee.
 Unexercised options terminate upon termination of employment, except that if termination arises from a resignation with the consent of the Incentive Committee, the options terminate three months after such termination of employment, and except further that if an optionee ceases to be an employee by reason of his death while employed, retirement or disability, or if he should die within three months following his resignation with the consent of the Incentive Committee, the options terminate fifteen months after an optionee's termination of employment but may be exercised only to the extent that they could have been exercised by the optionee, had he lived, three months after he ceased to be an employee.
 A leave of absence for military or governmental service or for other purposes, if approved by the Incentive Committee, does not constitute a termination of employment, but no options are exercisable during any such leave of absence.

-Exercise of a stock option will be conditioned on an optionee's payment in full of the purchase price for the shares, in cash or by the transfer to the Company of shares of the Company's Capital Stock at fair market value on the date of transfer.
+Exercise of a stock option will be conditioned on an optionee's payment in full of the purchase price for the shares, in cash or by the transfer to the Company of shares of Capital Stock at fair market value on the date of transfer.
 An optionee shall not be considered a holder of the shares subject to a stock option until actual delivery of a certificate representing such shares is made by the Company.

-None of the stock options granted under the Plan will be "restricted", "qualified" or "incentive" stock options or options granted pursuant to an "employee stock purchase plan" as the quoted terms are defined in Sections 422 through 424 of the Internal Revenue Code.
+None of the stock options granted under the Plan will be "restricted," "qualified" or "incentive" stock options or options granted pursuant to an "employee stock purchase plan" as the quoted terms are defined in Sections 422 through 424 of the Internal Revenue Code of 1986, as amended.

-With respect to stock awards in Capital Stock that are either transferable or not subject to a substantial risk of forfeiture, the employee must recognize ordinary income equal to the cash or the fair market value of the Capital Stock and the Company will be entitled to a deduction for the same amount.
-With respect to stock awards that are settled in Capital Stock that is restricted as to transferability and subject to substantial risk of forfeiture, the employee must recognize ordinary income equal to the fair market value of the Capital Stock at the first time the Capital Stock becomes transferable or not subject to a substantial risk of forfeiture, whatever occurs earlier, and the Company will be entitled to a deduction for the same amount.
+With respect to stock awards in shares of Capital Stock that are either transferable or not subject to a substantial risk of forfeiture, the employee must recognize ordinary income equal to the cash or the fair market value of the shares of Capital Stock and the Company will be entitled to a deduction for the same amount.
+With respect to stock awards that are settled in shares of Capital Stock that are restricted as to transferability and subject to substantial risk of forfeiture, the employee must recognize ordinary income equal to the fair market value of the shares of Capital Stock at the first time such shares become transferable or not subject to a substantial risk of forfeiture, whatever occurs earlier, and the Company will be entitled to a deduction for the same amount.